Hevagog/presentation-deep-active-inference/src/34-action-selection.md

 $$ {#eq:ucb}
 where $N(a_t,s_t)$ is the number of times action $a_t$ was explored from state $s_t$, and $c_{\text{explore}}$ is a hyperparameter that controls exploration.

 In each round, the EFE of the newly-explored parts of the trajectory is calculated and back-propagated to all visited nodes of the search tree.
-Additionally, actions are sampled in two ways.
-Actions from states that have been explored are sampled from $\sigma(U(s_t,a_t))$, while actions from new states are sampled from $Q_{\phi_a}(a_t)$.
+Additionally, actions are sampled in two ways:

+1. Actions from states that have been explored are sampled from $\sigma(U(s_t,a_t))$,
+2. Actions from new states are sampled from $Q_{\phi_a}(a_t)$.

 ---